wmolyneux/MasteryMaster/README.md

 ## Running the application

 The application is a NodeJS application which both acts as a back-end server and serves the front-end AngularJS website.
+The application should run using version 5 or above of NodeJS.

 To run the application open a command prompt or terminal and run:
 ```